umushtaq1990/telecom_churn/README.md

 - Machine learning models training and evaluation done in Adhoc_Analysis.ipynb file
 - Falsk API deployment on Microsoft Azure / Code checkedin on github

-As far as directory structure is concerned *data* folder contains validation and training datasets. *model* folder contains RF model as pickle file.
+As far as directory structure is concerned *data* folder contains validation and training datasets. *model* folder contains RF model as pickle file.*img* folder contains deployment results picture from Azure.
 In *Adhoc_Analysis.ipynb* all steps from EDA till Machine Learning model generation are performed.
 *app.py* contains flask app module to get churn prediction results for given customer ID.
 *get_pred.py* is used to get predictions once model is available.